#01. Survey Phase

 Start May 2014

 During the outreach phase, the Charlotte-Mecklenburg Storm Water Services project team will meet with the public and stakeholders to introduce the project and answer questions.
 Project updates will be posted on this website for the general public.
 This phase will continue throughout the project and will overlap other phases.
-More project information will be available at the Hummingbird Festival on August 20, 2016.
+More project information was available at the Hummingbird Festival on August 20, 2016.

 #03.
 Design Phase